ArlindNocaj/power-voronoi-diagram/README.md

 Citation
 -----------------

-This work is based on the publication below, please cite on usage, e.g.,  when publishing an article.
+This work is based on the publication below, please cite on usage.

 * Arlind Nocaj, Ulrik Brandes, "Computing Voronoi Treemaps: Faster, Simpler, and Resolution-independent", Computer Graphics Forum, vol. 31, no. 3, June 2012, pp. 855-864